richardleung1/node-express/README.md

   res.render('(filename)', object);
 });
 ```
-5. The render function can take in an object and access the values stored in it as variables inside the ejs template
+5. The render function can take in an object as a parameter and access the values stored in it as variables inside the ejs template
 6. Use `<%= (embedded js goes here) %>` to embed any javascript in ejs files